 More or less similar formula was used by Ahlawat et al. (1960) earlier for estimating the weight of goats in seers.
 Results of the aforesaid formula were compared with those obtained by using the formula recommended by Manik et al. (1981) in which no significant difference was found.

-Estimation of daily nutrient intake For this purpose the average quantity of each of the feeds supplied daily to each animal was multiplied by the respective value of digestible crude protein (DCP), total digestible nutrients (TDN) and dry matter as given by Sen and Ray (1975).
+Estimation of daily nutrient intake: For this purpose the average quantity of each of the feeds supplied daily to each animal was multiplied by the respective value of digestible crude protein (DCP), total digestible nutrients (TDN) and dry matter as given by Sen and Ray (1975).
 Variation in daily feed and nutrients consumption of goats It may not be worthy to repeat that total nutrient intake is an important factor in determining the overall performance of an animal.
-The data pertaining to variation in the intake of different nutrients viz., D.M. , D.C.P. and T.D.N. in relation to number of goats possessed in the households are narrated through vide Table No.1, 2 and 3 respectively.
+The data pertaining to variation in the intake of different nutrients viz., D.M. , D.C.P. and T.D.N. in relation to number of goats possessed in the households are narrated through Table No.1, 2 and 3 respectively.

 Results and Discussion